 Six Important Tips for Your Phone Voice

-I'm not referring to those from other countries, trying to learn the english language.
+I'm not referring to those from other countries trying to learn the english language.
 I am talking about you and I. We all need to concentrate on speaking more clearly.
 It isn't all that difficult.
-It just takes a little practice.
+It just takes a little awareness and some practice.

 Now, I don't want to offend anyone and sometimes there are physical or mental reasons for poor diction.
 If this is the case, you may be excused.
 For the rest of you - here are 6 tips to help you begin speaking more clearly and confidently:

 - Pronounciation - The words we speak are shaped by the mouth - particularly the lips.
 The vowels must "carry" and the consonants clearly articulated.
 The lips and tongue have a specific job to do.
 When they fail to do this job, our speech becomes "mushy" or "mumbled" and words are unclear.
 Poor articulation can hurt your credibility when communicating.

 - Try this exercise to help you speak more clearly:

 " Blind Exercise" - Pretending that you are speaking to someone who is blind, say the phrase, "I'm glad to meet you".
 Break each word down, concentrating on the following:

 I'm ( drop the jaw when attacking the "I" for a more open sound ) and be sure to close the lips on "m".